Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Whistleblowers uncover corruption and help bring the truth to light, often benefitting society in the process.
+Whistleblowers uncover corruption and help bring the truth to light, often benefiting society in the process.
 But in Africa they face dismissal, violence and murder.
 Extensive legislation seldom offers real protection.

 As the acting chief financial officer at the Gauteng Provincial Government Department of Health, the 53-year-old South African had repeatedly acted as a whistleblower.
 The South African Special Investigating Unit (SIU) confirmed that she was a key witness in an ongoing investigation into the overpriced procurement of COVID-19 protective clothing.

-The corruption affair, which is currently being heard in court, involves around €20 million ($22 million).
+The corruption affair, which is currently being heard in court, involves about €20 million ($22 million).

 Whistleblowers in South Africa often pay a high price for their actions.
 Yet they are key to fighting corruption in a country that ranks 70 out of 180 on the Corruption Perceptions Index (CPI).

-Whistleblowers for Change, which has 22 members, says they are often subjected to harassment and violence, dismissed from their jobs, and even murdered for their courage.
+Whistleblowers for Change, which has 22 members, says people who report malfeasance are often subjected to harassment and violence, dismissed from their jobs, and even murdered for their courage.

 There are numerous corruption scandals around the procurement of COVID-19 protective gear and clothing